Fall 2019 Application Deadlines

-In the online application, select Advertising, Public Relations and Design as the department, Media Research & Practice as the degree, and Advertising, Public Relations and Design as the subplan/track.
+In the online application, select Advertising, Public Relations and Media Design (APRD) as the department, Media Research & Practice as the degree, and Strategic Communication as the subplan/track.

 The PhD in Media Research and Practice (MDRP) is an umbrella that includes three distinct doctoral tracks in three separate departments in the College of Media, Communication and Information: 1) the PhD track in Strategic Communication offered by the Department of Advertising, Public Relations and Media Design; 2) the PhD track in Journalism Studies offered by the Department of Journalism; and 3) the PhD track in Media Studies offered by the Department of Media Studies.